 - Career exploration/overview of appropriate programs of study;

 - Admission details for specific undergraduate degree programs and other part-time admissions study options, including a graduate program overview;

 - Accommodation for students with disabilities to fully participate in their courses;

 - Services for students from educationally and financially disadvantaged backgrounds (Arthur O. Eve Higher Education Opportunity Program).

 Informal advising occurs daily via phone calls or e-mail.

-- Act as an Advocate for students and as a liaison to SU departments, engage in a petition process with students, and may write letters of recommendation for jobs, internships, graduate and professional schools.
+- Act as an Advocate for students and as a liaison to SU departments; engage in a petition process with students; write letters of recommendation for jobs, internships, graduate and professional schools.

-- Solicit Feedback: Refer a student to a person or office when student’s needs extend beyond the reach of his or her professional; expertise: adjustment problems, assessing learning disabilities, personal crises, grievances, career placement.
+- Solicit Feedback by referring a student to a person or office when student’s needs extend beyond the reach of his or her professional expertise.
+This may include adjustment problems, assessing learning disabilities, personal crises, grievances, or career placement.

 - Deliberate with students about which courses to take, career goals, progress toward successful completion of degree, course schedules and study habits.

 - Inform students of degree requirements, resources for study, and additional campus resources (SSUI, Learning Center, DIPA, Career Services).